ArduPilot/ardupilot_wiki/mavproxy/source/docs/getting_started/download_and_installation.rst

     sudo adduser <username> dialout

-The system will need to be logged out and logged back in again to apply the above two changes.
+The system will need to be logged out and logged back in again to apply the above change.

 .. _mavproxy-downloadinstallmac: